Supamang2122/Mountain-Madness-2020/Readme.md

 Here's an example of one of the questions.
 ```
-How often do you visit the seaside?
+Do you feel like visiting the seaside?
 1.)
-Never been
+Never
 2.)
-Occassionally when forced to
+Occassionally but only when forced to
 3.)
-Whenever I can.
+I'd like to.
 4.)
 The sea is my one true passion.
 Dry land is death
 ```
 The more a person visits the seaside, the more likely they are to like seafood.
 Thus, the tally marks would be added to Sushi and any other cuisine tha does involve fish.